Total Dissolved Solids (TDS)

 ρ = relative density of the boiler water at 15.5oC

-This is a manual method and requires measuring a cooled down sample with a very sensitive hydrometer.
+This is a manual method requiring measuring a cooled down sample with a very sensitive hydrometer.

 Measuring TDS with the conductivity method